 About this release

-This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period July 2015 to June 2020.
-These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter to show trends.
-This release includes the first four months of Scotland going into emergency measures due to COVID-19.
+This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period July 2016 to June 2021.
+These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter and month to show trends.

-- For the period July 2019 to June 2020 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital, Edinburgh (0.80).
+- For the period July 2020 to June 2021 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital (0.75).

 The Scottish HSMR is 1.00.
 If an HSMR value for a hospital is less than one, this means the number of deaths within 30 days of admission for this hospital is fewer than predicted.
 If an HSMR value for a hospital is greater than one, this means the number of deaths within 30 days for this hospital is more than predicted.

-The model methodology has been updated to ensure the emergency ICD-10 codes for COVID19, U07.1 and U07.2, assigned by the World Health Organisation in response to the global pandemic, are included within the primary diagnosis model adjustments.
-For more information please refer to the HSMR COVID-19 Methodology Update paper (external website).
+The methodology has been updated to ensure the diagnosis ICD-10 codes for COVID-19, U07.1 to U07.7, are included in the model.
+For more information please refer to the HSMR COVID-19 Methodology Update paper.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.